lyxiang-casia/EKD/README.md

   python tools/train.py --cfg configs/cifar100/teacher/resnet32x4.yaml
   ```

 **Note**: A single training run does not guarantee that you will obtain an ideal pretrained teacher, as its performance may differ from that of a Softmax-based teacher.
-You may need to train multiple times or directly use the pretrained teacher we provide：[Evidential Teachers]()
+You may need to train multiple times or directly use the pretrained teacher we provide：

+- Download the [`evidential_teachers.tar`](<https://drive.google.com/file/d/19fXKTl_2DsZpiR4SuzXOePG_slyLTMks/view?usp=sharing>) and untar it to `./evidential_teachers` via `tar xvf evidential_teachers.tar`.

 ## Distilling CNNs

 ### CIFAR-100 Dataset

-#### Download pretrained teachers
-- Download the [`evidential_teachers.tar`](<https://github.com/megvii-research/mdistiller/releases/tag/checkpoints>) and untar it to `./evidential_teachers` via `tar xvf evidential_teachers.tar`.

 #### Distillation
 - Different teacher–student distillation settings can be achieved by modifying the configuration file `*.yaml` in the following command: